Editorial style

 Copyright and Trademark Information

 All printed and electronic materials produced at the university are copyrighted by the UC Regents.
-While it is not required by copyright law to receive copyright protection, a copyright notice is always a good thing to include.
+While it is not required by law, a copyright notice is always good to include.

 Phone and Fax Numbers